 TikTok, owned by Chinese internet giant ByteDance, recently hired ex-Disney exec Kevin Mayer as its CEO.

-In the U.S. alone, TikTok is growing from an estimated 18.8 million monthly users in 2018 to a projected 45.4 million, according to research firm eMarketer.
+In the U.S. alone, TikTok is growing from an estimated 18.8 million monthly users in 2018 to a projected 45.4 million in 2020, according to research firm eMarketer.